-The Department provides on-going oversight of the Interagency Agreement with the Colorado Department of Public Health and Environment (CDPHE) through regular meetings and reports.
-Issues which impact the agreement, problems discovered at specific agencies or widespread issues and solutions are discussed.
-In addition, the Department is provided with monthly and annual reports detailing the number of agencies that have been surveyed, the number of agencies that have deficiencies, the number of complaints received, complaints investigated, and complaints that have been substantiated.
-The Interagency Agreement contract between the Department and CDPHE requires that all complaints be investigated and reported to the Department.
-Should the investigation result in a DPHE recommendation to decertify a provider agency, the Department terminates the provider agency and coordinates with the CMA to ensure the continuity of care and transition of clients to other provider agencies.
-By gathering this information, the Department is able to develop strategies to resolve issues that have been identified.
+The Department provides on-going oversight of the Interagency Agreement with the Colorado Department of Public Health and Environment (CDPHE) through monthly meetings and reports.
+Issues that impact the agreement, problems discovered at specific agencies or widespread issues and solutions are discussed.
+In addition, the Department is provided with monthly reports detailing the number of agencies that have been surveyed, the number of agencies that have deficiencies, the number of complaints received, complaints investigated, and complaints that have been substantiated.
+The Interagency Agreement between the Department and DPHE requires that all complaints be investigated and reported to the Department.
+By gathering this information the Department is able to develop strategies to resolve issues that have been identified.
+For the CHCBS waiver, DPHE is responsible for monitoring In Home Support Services providers.
 Further information about the relationship between CDPHE and the Department is provided in Appendix G of the waiver application.

 The Department oversees the Case Management Agency (CMA) system.
 As a part of the overall administrative and programmatic evaluation, the Department conducts annual monitoring for each CMA.
-The Department reviews compliance with regulations at 10 C.C.R.
-2505-10 Sections 8.390 and 8.485.
+The Department reviews agency compliance with regulations at 10 C.C.R.
+2505-10 Section 8.390 and Section 8.485.

 The administrative evaluation is used to monitor compliance with agency operations and functions as outlined in waiver and department contract requirements.
-The Department reviews documents used by the CMA during the administrative evaluation.
+The QIO will evaluate CMAs through the on-going tracking of administrative contract deliverables on a monthly, quarterly, semi-annually and yearly frequency basis depending on the contract deliverable.
 These documents include: job descriptions (to assure appropriateness of qualifications), release of information forms, prior authorization forms, complaint logs and procedures, service provider choice forms, tracking worksheets and/or databases, agency case review tool, professional medical information (to assure licensed medical professional completion) and all other pertinent client signature pages including intake forms and service plan agreements.
-The administrative review also evaluates agency specific resource development plans, community advisory activity, and provider and other community service coordination.
-Should the monitors find that a CMA is not in compliance with policy or regulations, the agency is required to take corrective action.
+The programmatic review also evaluates agency specific resource development plans, community advisory activity, and provider and other community service coordination.
+Should the QIO find that a CMA is not in compliance with policy or regulations, the agency is required to take corrective action.
 Technical assistance is provided to CMAs via phone and e-mail.
 The Department conducts follow-up monitoring to assure corrective action implementation and ongoing compliance.
-If a compliance issue extends to multiple CMAs the Department provides clarification through formal Policy Memos, formal training, or both.
+If a compliance issue extends to multiple CMAs, the Department provides clarification through formal Policy Memos, formal training, or both.
+Technical assistance is provided to CMAs via phone and e-mail.

-The programmatic evaluation consists of a desk audit using a standardized tool in conjunction with the Benefits Utilization System (BUS) to audit client files and assure that all components of the CMA contract have been performed according to necessary waiver requirements.
-The BUS is an electronic record used by each CMA to maintain client-specific data.
-Data includes client referrals, screening, Level of Care (LOC) assessments, individualized service plans, case notes, reassessment documentation, and all other case management activities.
+The programmatic evaluation consists of onsite monitoring in conjunction with the Benefits Utilization System (BUS) to audit client files and assure that all components of the CMA contract have been performed according to necessary waiver requirements.
+The BUS is an electronic record used by each CMA to maintain client specific data.
+Data includes: client referrals, screening, Level of Care (LOC) assessments, individualized service plans, case notes, reassessment documentation and all other case management activities.
 Additionally, the BUS is used to track and evaluate timelines for assessments, reassessments, and notice of action requirements to assure that processes are completed according to Department prescribed schedules.
-The Department reviews a sample of client files to measure the accuracy of documentation and track appropriateness of services based upon the LOC determination.
+The Department reviews a sample of client files to measure accuracy of documentation and track appropriateness of services based upon the LOC determination.
 Additionally, the sample is used to evaluate compliance with the aforementioned case management functions.